-

 In Hungary Act V of 2013 on the Civil Code sets out the most fundamental rules of property law, which shall be applicable in relation to all of the types of real property ownership.

 The other significant legislation regulates to the registration of real properties, including the relevant rights and facts relating to the real properties, this registration process governed by the Act CXLI of 1997 on Land Registration (“Land Registry Act”) and Decree of the Agricultural Ministry No. 109/1999.
-(XII.29.) on Implementation of the Land Registry Act, which legislation will be materially change in the course of 2024 (with respect to the main aspects of the change please refer to the next section elaborating the planned changes introduces by significant new laws).
+(XII.29.) on Implementation of the Land Registry Act, which legislation will be materially change as of 15 January 2025 (with respect to the main aspects of the change please refer to Q3 below).

 There are specific statutes relating to the specific types of real properties, such as agricultural lands (e.g. Act CXXII of 2013 on Transactions in Agricultural and Forestry Land, Act CXXIX of 2007 on Protection of Agricultural Land), residential real properties (Act LXXVIII of 1993 on Lease and Alienation of Apartments and Premises).